hathix/cs50-section/handouts/week4.md

 // function prototype
 // <return type> <name>(<argument type>, ...)
 // this is the same as in the function definition, except you don't
-// specify the argument names, and you end with a semicolon instead of
+// specify the argument names
-// defining what the function does float months_to_years(int);
+float months_to_years(int);

 int main(void)